fmcgeough/fmcgeough.github.io/_posts/2024-10-07-using-elixir-doc.md

     </div>
 </div>

-This extensive help is available for not only the core Elixir software but any important library that you might interact with (Phoenix, Ecto, etc).
+This extensive help is available in iex for not only the core Elixir software but any important library that you have a dependency on (Phoenix, Ecto, etc) when you are working on your own project.

 ## Core Elixir Doc